alfredjackieots/CL-housing-rent-predictions/README.md

 ### Coming Soon:
 * Using BeautifulSoup to scrape Craigslist apartment/housing rental listings
-* Using linear regression modeling to predict monthly rent prices
+* Using regression modeling to predict monthly rent prices